World Cup leaves Brazil costly stadiums, poor public transport

 Light rail projects and rapid bus corridors have been dropped in a half-dozen cities or not finished in others.

-Brazil's priority was stadiums - you can't play soccer without them - and then airports, a must to accommodate the flood of foreign fans.
+Brazil's priority was stadiums - you can't play football without them - and then airports, a must to accommodate the flood of foreign fans.

 As the country fell behind schedule, transportation projects were pushed back and host cities were forced to improvise.
 One solution has been to declare a school and work holiday on game days to limit traffic congestion and ensure that fans can get to the stadiums.